SySS-Research/Seth/README.md

     00000000: D95E A3AA D6F6 80EB 0B3E 1D8D 30B3 AB6A  .^.......>..0..j
     00000010: AE26 07EF 893D CB15 98AE 227E 4B2B AF07  .&...=...."~K+..

-All in little-endian byte-order.
+All in little-endian byte order.
 We take note of the Server Random and replace the other two values.

 To generate our RSA key, we'll use `openssl`.
 I know that there is a Python